mvcds/brave-clojure/10/readme.md

 `(def ^:dynamic *notification-address* "dobby@elf.org")`

-It's possible to rebind the value of a var
+It's possible to rebind the value of a var similat to `let`

 `(binding [*name* "value"] ...)`

-Usually, dynamic vars are used to name a resource that one or more functions target or to configure code.
+Usually, dynamic vars are used to name a resource that one or more functions target (through arguments) or to configure code.

-It's possible to "capture" a value within a function using `set!`, a bit like if it you were setting a value BUT to a variable outside of the function.
+It's possible to "capture" a value within a function using `set!`, a bit like if it you were setting a value BUT to a variable outside of the function. **Kind like `out` in C#**

+> Altering the var root

+When you create a new var, the initial value is its *root*.

+It's possible to change value of the root like if we were mutating it. **This is against Clojure's philosofy!**

+You can also temporarily alter a root with `with-redefs`, the var doesn't need to by dynamic.
+It is useful to mock values on tests.